oracle/oraclesolaris-contrib/Blog_Supplements/Controlling_PF_Rules_with_SMF_and_IPS/README.md

 </service_bundle>
 ```

-When this is put into place and manifest-import was restarted, the service property should look like this.
+When this is put into place (/etc/svc/profile/site) and manifest-import was restarted, the service property of the firewall service should look like this.
 ```bash
 K muehle@wacken % svcprop -p include/webui firewall
 include/webui astring /etc/firewall/pf.webui